Sacchan-VRC/SaccFlightAndVehicles/README.txt

 These 3 objects just contain meshes to visually represent how many missiles etc you have left.
 Controlled by the animator.

 Custom Layers:
-Various functions require custom layers to be set up in order to work(Air-to-air-missiles, Air-to-ground custom targets, resupply zones, Arresting cables, and catapults)
+Plane colliders must be set to Walkthrough layer in order to be targeted by AAMs.
+(Raycast looks for this layer) Various functions require custom layers to be set up in order to work(Air-to-air-missiles, Air-to-ground custom targets, resupply zones, Arresting cables, and catapults)
 As layers can't be imported in a unitypackage you must set them up yourself.
 You must set the trigger objects to their respective layers.
 Create new layers, and set them in EngineController.
 By default the layers are as follows